Design Thinking & Project Management Applied Together

-Design Thinking is essentially an approach to problem solving with an emphasis on human centered solutions.
-Design Thinking focuses on some key areas such as empathy with end-users, strong problem definition, diverse team collaboration, a tolerance for failure, prototyping and iterative testing.
+Design Thinking is essentially a problem solving mindset focused on human centered solutions.
+Some key themes include empathy with end-users, strong problem definition, diverse team collaboration, a tolerance for failure, prototyping and iterative testing.

 The PMI Journal (Apr 2016) published an article that highlights three key areas where Design Thinking contributes to effective Project Management: